WesR/Cadmus/README.md

 # Cadmus
 Making CUPS networked printers accessable through discord.
-Mainly for printing to a networked recipt printer with a max character width of 18.
+Mainly for printing to a networked receipt printer with a max character width of 18.
 Any text sent through the print command will be at max 18 characters long.

 ## Commands